To meet our climate goals, we need to build better.

 A project under Better Buildings that convened multi-industry stakeholders to explore an affordable path to decarbonizing heat delivery in buildings on a community-wide scale in Ontario, through deployment of networked geothermal, a form of thermal energy network (TEN).

-The Better Buildings Adoption Accelerator, made possible by the Peter Gilgan Foundation, helps adoption-ready ventures aiming to reduce the operational and embodied carbon of our built environment.
-Meet our six Climate Champions making buildings more sustainable.
+The Better Buildings Adoption Accelerator, made possible by the Peter Gilgan Foundation, supports adoption-ready ventures aiming to reduce the operational and embodied carbon of our built environment.
+Meet the 2026 Climate Champions making buildings more sustainable.

 Kelly Christensen